guoqi1123/ml1-s2024/assignments/project.md

 # Final Project

+## Updates: Final Project Logistics

+Based on last week's survey, final project will still be **individual** project.
+Meanwhile, certain "collaborations" will be encouraged.
+This includes discussion among students, sharing useful online resources, and providing peer-reviews of final reports.
+However, it is NOT allowed to use code written by other students in the class, and everyone needs to write their own report.
+You need to write an acknowledge section in your final report (not counted towards 10 pages) to list all help you receive from other students in the class.
+Every report will be graded using the same criteria.

+The goals of the final project are to maximize everyone's learning experiences and ensure fairness.
+In the survey, the majority (79.5%) of the class expressed preference to do final projects on their own.
+Many expressed concern of fairness of allowing pair projects, which includes concern of unfair grading criteria for pairs and free-riders.
+Meanwhile, some proposed ideas of getting peer-feedbacks from each other.
+Therefore, I decide to keep the previous format of individual final project, but I will encourage students to interact with each other in the aforementioned ways.

+There is also a popular voice in the survey to broaden topics for the project.
+Unfortunately, in this way we will not be able to provide useful feedbacks for you to learn and ensure fairness given the size of the class.
+However, you are encouraged to bring your own data to your project as long as the machine learning models you use belong to the four topics we list below.

 ## Overview
 The course has an open-ended project, with the objective of giving you an opportunity to learn something hands-on.
 My expectation on your projects is high.
 It is not because that I want to give you a hard time, but it is because that I hope to bring you one step closer to the machine learning community.
 (Yes, by the machine learning community I really mean the real one.
 There are many gobbly goop in our times, and you know what I mean.)
 If your career goal is to pursue a data science, computer vision, or deep learning type of jobs, it is better to understand their expectations sooner than later.